 For example, while the U.S. dollar has fallen in value over the last 20 years due to inflation and massive government debt, it remains one of the most stable currencies in the world because of how much people trust the U.S. financial system.

-In this article, we’ll explore the top 10 most stable currencies in the world and discuss how they affect remittance trends.
-So let's dive in and learn about the most stable international currencies.
+In this article, we’ll explore the top 10 most stable currency in the world and discuss how they affect remittance trends.
+So let's dive in and learn about the most stable currencies.

 What Makes a Currency Stable?